mundanelunacy/covidmaps/README.md

 # Coronamaps.org

-My name is Toshi and I created Coronamaps.org

-The goal is to have a website where people can type in their location to bring up hot spots where confirmed Corona Virus cases had visited prior to quarintine
+The goal of Coronamaps.org[https://coronamaps.org] is to have a website where people can type in their location to bring up hot spots where confirmed Corona Virus cases had visited prior to quarintine

 A universally accessible database with the power to inform you if you've been in contact with active Corona cases could be the difference between life and death ... maybe not for you but for someone you know